eliezer-alves/pomodoro-chronometer/README.md

 # pomodoro chronometer
 A simple and beautiful chronometer component for pomodoro.
-Component in VueJs and Tailwind css
+Component in VueJs and Tailwind css.

 ## First Version of the Project